-

 As you begin your self-care challenge, I want you to remember that this is your challenge.
 So if there’s anything on this list that doesn’t resonate with what feels right to you, feel free to change it to something that feels better.

 You’re also empowered to define what each activity means to you.
-Below, I provide you with suggestions for how to approach each self-care practice, but if you have different ideas, please do what feels best to you.
+Below, I provide you with suggestions for how to approach each self-care practice, but if you have different ideas, definitely go ahead and do what feels best to you.

 Don’t worry so much about being perfect.
-Rather, focus on what feels good and right to you.
+Rather, focus on what feels good, right, and aligned.

 30-Day Self-Care Challenge